 When it comes to money and time, both can be considered commodities as there is only a limited amount that we can own.
 Once it has been spent, it is gone for good.

 However, there is one major difference between money and time.
-Money lost can be earnt back by working more, taking up side hustles, and spending time to invest well; all which can be done so long as we are healthy.
+Money lost can be earned back by working more, taking up side hustles, and spending time to invest well, all of which can be done so long as we are healthy.

 But, unless you are a time traveller who can bend the rules of time and space: